ibanzajoe/bach.js/README.md

 Before starting, make sure you have at least those components on your workstation:

 - Node v16+
+- Yarn 1.22+
-- Up-to-date Docker installation on your system [Docker](https://www.docker.com/) may also be useful for advanced testing and image building, although it is not required for development.
+- Up-to-date installation of Docker [Docker](https://www.docker.com/) may also be useful for advanced testing and image building, although it is not required for development.

 ### 1.2 Project configuration